McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisMultiStateSpace.md

 ```python
 as_indices(self):
 ```
-Pulls the unique values & indices out of _all_ of the
+Pulls the full set indices out of all of the
         held spaces and returns them as a flat vector
 - `:returns`: `_`
     >No description...